holoviz/holoviz/CODE_OF_CONDUCT.md

 ## Scope

-This Code of Conduct applies within all community spaces, and also applies when an individual is officially representing the community in public spaces.
+This Code of Conduct applies within all community spaces, and also applies when an individual is representing the community in public spaces.

-Examples of representing our community include using an official e-mail address, posting via an official social media account, or acting as an appointed representative at an online or offline event.
+Our community consists of contributors in their efforts related to the development and distribution of any materials for the HoloViz organization.
+The projects in this community include the repositories in the [HoloViz GitHub organization](https://github.com/holoviz), such as Param, HoloViews, hvPlot, Panel, GeoViews, Lumen, Datashader, and Colorcet.
+Other efforts, whether online or in-person, undertaken by this community and coordinated through [HoloViz communication channels](https://holoviz.org/community.html) are also covered under this Code of Conduct.
+This code applies equally to founders, developers, mentors and new community members, in all spaces managed by HoloViz.
+In addition, violations of this code outside these spaces may affect a person’s ability to participate within them.

 ## Reporting